Trending Towards Traditionalism? Changes in Youths’ Gender Ideology

 Overview.
 We often think that each generation becomes more modern, egalitarian, and tolerant than the last.
 And frequently this is correct—as it generally has been with changing attitudes about gender, work and family.
 Recently, though, our research has shown a surprising twist to that pattern.
 Looking at a survey that for nearly 40 years has asked high school seniors a series of questions about how men and women should be treated at work, what responsibilities at home should look like, and whether mothers’ employment harms their children, we see that on some of those questions the answers have indeed continued to become more egalitarian.
 But on others, what had been a trend toward equality stopped or even reversed in the mid-1990s.

 We focused on youth because their values are important for predicting future trends.
-Youths’ attitudes capture changing cultural ideals that are less likely to have been reconciled with adulthood realities, such as unpaid maternity leave and the expenses of childcare, making their opinions of gender unique views from below.
+Youths’ attitudes capture changing cultural ideals that are less likely to have been reconciled with adulthood realities, such as unpaid maternity leave and the expenses of childcare and purchase of erectile dysfunction pills, making their opinions of gender unique views from below.
 Although these adolescents have not yet entered the labor force full-time, the youth in our analyses had diverse experiences with their families, including witnessing their mothers’ work pathways and, for many, the dynamics of their parents at home.

 The data in three charts.
 When we looked at the changing patterns of responses among high school seniors from the mid-1970s to today, we found that trends in attitudes about gender equality in the public realm increasingly diverged from those regarding gender relations within families (see Figure 1).
 In reference to the public sphere—employment opportunities and leadership abilities—youth have indeed become more egalitarian, increasing their support for the idea that men and women have equal abilities and should be afforded equal opportunities.
 In 1976, 82 percent of high school seniors already agreed or strongly agreed that “women should be considered as seriously as men for jobs as executives or politicians.”
 By 1994, that had risen to 91 percent, a high that was sustained for the next two decades.
 Similarly, in 1976, 76 percent agreed that “A woman should have exactly the same job opportunities as a man.”
 This rose to 89 percent in 1994 and has remained stable through 2014.
 Essentially, starting in the mid-1970s, youth’s attitudes became more egalitarian and plateaued at a high level of egalitarianism since the mid-1990s.